-Also, people who experience symptoms ranging from wheezing, shortness of breath, dizziness, fatigue to diseases like asthma, pneumonia, constructive obstructive pulmonary disease should ensure that they reach out to a pulmonologist as early as possible.
+Also, people who experience symptoms ranging from wheezing, shortness of breath, dizziness, and fatigue to diseases like asthma, pneumonia, and constructive obstructive pulmonary disease should ensure that they reach out to a pulmonologist as early as possible.

 Meeting a pulmonologist for the first time

 Seeing your doctor for the first time can be a tricky experience.
 To ensure you have a great and profitable experience, you need to be prepared for it.
 The best way to begin is to familiarize yourself and get as much information as possible about your condition.

 That way, it becomes easier to understand certain medical terms used, and why your doctor says and does what he does.
 Next, you need to bring as much medical information as possible along with your reasons for seeking consultation.